Skip to main content

 • The Company makes each company of the Group to be thoroughly aware of its management strategies and Group Basic Policy on ERM in order to facilitate progress of ERM and dissemination of its culture throughout the overall Group.
 Each company of the Group establishes strategic risk management systems suitable for the nature of its operation, corporate scale and characteristic, such as developing rules pursuant to the Group Basic Policy on ERM in order to facilitate progress of ERM and dissemination of its culture throughout the overall Group.

 • The Company comprehensively identifies significant risks surrounding the Group based upon the fundamental of risk assessment, builds and operates risk control processes which performs analysis, evaluation and control.
 As part of our measures to actively obtain important information from our Group companies, we are reviewing our evaluation methods in order to appropriately identify and assess the risk of reputational damage from our customers and other stakeholders.
 For especially significant risks, the Group CRO gains insight into and examines such risks comprehensively.
-Business owners, etc. subsequently develop and implement response measures against risks that require a reinforced system to manage them through a discussion by the Managerial Administrative Committee (MAC), etc. in order to improve the effectiveness of risk control.
+Business CEOs, Group Chief Officers, etc. subsequently develop and implement response measures against risks that require a reinforced system to manage them through a discussion by the Group Executive Committee, etc. in order to improve the effectiveness of risk control.
 The Company also appropriately controls “emerging risks” that may materialize or transform in the wake of environmental and other changes, and thus possibly have a significant impact on the Group going forward, by keeping an eye on signs of evolving into serious risks.

 • The Company promotes the development of the function to ensure the appropriateness of the matters related to actuary of the entire Group (the Group's actuarial functions) by managing Group companies based on the Actuarial Basic Policy.

-• The Company has established the Group ERM Committee as a subordinate organization of the Global ExCo.
+• The Company has established the Group ERM Committee as a subordinate organization of the Group Executive Committee.
 The Group ERM Committee discusses on a Group-wide basis the important issues concerning the strategic risk management as well as material risks surrounding the Group.

 5. Structure for the Execution of Duties

-• Matters that may significantly affect the Group management, such as mid-term management plan and decisions on policies for M&A, are duly deliberated at the Global ExCo and the Managerial Administrative Committee (MAC) in order to enhance the efficiency and effectiveness of resolutions by the Board of Directors.
+• Matters that may significantly affect the Group management, such as mid-term management plan and decisions on policies for M&A, are duly deliberated at the Group Executive Committee in order to enhance the efficiency and effectiveness of resolutions by the Board of Directors.

 6. Audit System by the Audit Committee